Jumptime unraveling of Markovian open quantum systems: Introduction

-The theoretical foundation of quantum trajectories marks a milestone in the refinement of quantum theory \cite{Gisin1984quantum, Diosi1986stochastic, Belavkin1990stochastic, Carmichael1993open, Gardiner1992wave, Dalibard1992wave, Gisin1992quantum, Plenio1998quantum}, with numerous conceptual and practical implications (e.g., \cite{Mensky1993continuous, Braginsky1995quantum, Strunz1999open, Brun2000continuous, Piilo2008nonMarkovian, Busse2009pointer, Garrahan2010thermodynamics, Hofer2013time, Brandes2016feedback, Ashida2018thermalization, Vincentini2019optimal}).
-For instance, continuous measurements lie at the heart of quantum feedback control \cite{Doherty2000quantum, Wiseman2009quantum, Jacobs2014quantum}.
-A deep conceptual relationship exists between quantum trajectories and Markovian quantum master equations: Any Markovian quantum master equation can be {\it unraveled} in terms of quantum trajectories, associated with a continuous measurement process, such that the ensemble average over all trajectories recovers the solution of the master equation. {\it Vice versa}, if measurement records are discarded in a continuous measurement, we must ensemble-average over all quantum trajectories, where the ensemble-averaged state then follows a quantum master equation.
+A deep conceptual relationship exists between quantum trajectories and Markovian open quantum systems, which can be described by Markovian quantum master equations: Any Markovian quantum master equation can be {\it unraveled} in terms of quantum trajectories, associated with a continuous measurement process, such that the ensemble average over all trajectories recovers the solution of the master equation. {\it Vice versa}, if measurement records are discarded in a continuous measurement, we must ensemble-average over all quantum trajectories, where the ensemble-averaged state then follows a quantum master equation.

 In standard {\it walltime} averaging of quantum jump trajectories, the latter are ensemble-averaged at fixed times, where different trajectories have in general accumulated different numbers of quantum jump events, cf.~Fig~\ref{Fig:jump_unraveling}.
-Here, we demonstrate that quantum trajectories can also be consistently ensemble-averaged in an alternative way, by bundling them at fixed counts of jump events, {\it jumptimes}, see Fig.~\ref{Fig:jump_unraveling}.
-As we show, the such ensemble-averaged quantum states follow a discrete, deterministic evolution equation, retaining the resolution into jump events while removing the stochasticity of the jump occurrence.
+Here, we demonstrate that quantum trajectories can also be consistently ensemble-averaged by bundling them at fixed counts of jump events, i.e., at the {\it jump times}, see Fig.~\ref{Fig:jump_unraveling}.
+As we show, the such defined quantum states follow a discrete, deterministic evolution equation, retaining the resolution into jump events while stripping off the stochasticity of the jump occurrence.
 In this sense, this {\it jumptime unraveling} represents a distinct way of analyzing open quantum systems, or, for that matter, continuous quantum measurements.
-Note that walltime and jumptime averaging converge in the limit of diffusive unravelings, where waiting times between quantum jumps approach zero.

-In this article, we derive the discrete jumptime evolution equation and analyze its most fundamental properties.
-Subsequently, we illustrate the jumptime evolution with several examples.